MC-Spraint/mcspraint/README.md

 # Spraintfolio

-This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3 and developed by Mc SPraint A.K.A Snahashis Das
+This project was initially generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.2.3 and developed by Mc SPraint A.K.A Snahashis Das.

 ## Development server